degreepath/catalog-differ/over-time-md/education.req.md

     * Complete Minnesota teaching license application

-    * Pass all MTLE tests
+    * Pass all licensure tests

-Students at each status must also meet the following requirements:
+Students at each transition point must also meet the following requirements:

-  * Obtain approval of the Dean of Students Office
+  * Receive approval of the Dean of Students Office

   * Demonstrate speech and writing proficiency in English